 Sunny is bullied in school for being an albino and feels like an outcast until she meets three new friends – all bound together by powerful secrets.

-You can find another one of Nnedi Okorafor’s books, Remote Control, on our Ghanian novels reading list.
+Find another one of Nnedi Okorafor’s books, Remote Control, on our Ghanaian novels reading list.

-The Girl With The Louding Voice by Abi Daré – One of the books about Nigeria that I’ve been on a never-ending library holds list for includes The Girl With The Louding Voice.
-A coming-of-age story, Adunni wants to build a better life for herself and receive an education to become a teacher.
+• The Girl With The Louding Voice by Abi Daré – One of the most popular books about Nigeria, The Girl With The Louding Voice is a coming-of-age story.
+Adunni wants to build a better life for herself and receive an education to become a teacher.
 She escapes an arranged marriage as a third wife but ends up employed and abused in another household.
-Book Information→

 Famous & Popular Nigerian Authors